College football's 50 best players in 2018

 Key stat: 10 sacks and 15.5 tackles for loss

 Even though the Seminoles had a disappointing season, Burns was a dominant force on the defensive line, tying for ninth in the nation with 10 sacks while adding 15.5 tackles for loss.
 Both were career highs.
-In addition, Burns had three forced fumbles and became a standout in a league filled with top-tier talent at the defensive end position.
+In addition, Burns had three forced fumbles and became a standout in a league filled with top-tier talent at defensive end.

 37. IAN BOOK